johnandersen777/johnandersen777.github.io/content/gospel_checksums.md

 ### Notes

-h adds the essence. enoch knew of the flood
+- h adds the essence
+- enoch knew of the flood
+- Love is the essence of the Father

 ### Specs